 The Washington County Local Rules of Court permit the Court to order parties to mandatory mediation in the Civil Division and Orphans' Court Division.
 Parties can also voluntarily utilize court services to mediate, conciliate, or otherwise settle cases.
 This page contains information regarding various forms of mediation used as part of this practice.

-Washington County Court Mediation Program
+Washington County Court Litigation Mediation Programs

 The Court of Common Pleas has established two public mediation programs pursuant to local rule.
 Access the links below for the text of the rule: